Yogini0316/EmployeePayroll/README.md

 -----

-## How To Run
+## 🧑‍💻 How to Run

 1. clone this Repositary
   git clone https://github.com/Yogini0316/EmployeePayroll.git

   cd EmployeePayroll
-2. Open in your IDE and configure database connector
+3. Open in your IDE and configure database connector
-3. For Netbeans right click project and run it
+4. For Netbeans right click project and run it
-4. For IntelliJ Run the main Java class javac main class java main
+5. For IntelliJ Run the main Java class javac main class java main

+## 🙋‍♀️ Author
+Yogini Sonawane
+GitHub: Yogini0316